MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 This guide is an introduction to high-performance ‘big data’ analytics for **Teradata** using **RevoScaleR**, an R package included with Microsoft R Server. **Teradata Platforms** running the **Teradata Database** provide high-performance, high-capacity data storage capabilities that are a great match for the **RevoScaleR** high-performance analytics.

-There are three key components to running **RevoScaleR** high performance analytics:
+There are three key components to running **RevoScaleR** high-performance analytics:

 -   The name and arguments of the analysis function: What analysis do you want to perform?
 -   The specification of your data source(s): Where is your data and what are its characteristics?
 And, if you are creating new data, for example with scoring, where does the new data go?
 -   The specification for your compute context: Where do you want to perform the computations?

-**RevoScaleR** provides a variety of data sources and compute contexts that can be used with the high performance analytics functions.
+**RevoScaleR** provides a variety of data sources and compute contexts that can be used with the high-performance analytics functions.
 This guide focuses on analyzing Teradata data in-database.
 That is, the data is located in a Teradata database and the computations are performed at the location of the data.
 We also consider a second use case: data is extracted from the Teradata database, taking advantage of the Teradata Parallel Transporter (TPT), and computations are performed on a computer alongside the Teradata Platform.

 More detailed examples of using **RevoScaleR** can be found in the following articles in this documentation set: